MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Calling_Generic_Methods.md

 generic class and specify the types allowed for the **key** and **value** properties.
 Generics provide increased code reusability and type safety.

+For some generic methods, PowerShell is able to figure out generic arguments for a method by inferring from the provided arguments.
+However, method resolution can be complicated when a method has both generic and non-generic overloads.
+PowerShell can fail to resolve the correct method without the explicit generic method arguments.

-Prior to PowerShell 7.3, you could not use generic methods of a .NET class without complicated workarounds using .NET reflection.
+Prior to PowerShell 7.3, to ensure proper method resolution you had to use complicated workarounds using .NET reflection.
 For an example, see Lee Holmes' blog post [Invoking generic methods on non-generic classes in PowerShell](https://www.leeholmes.com/invoking-generic-methods-on-non-generic-classes-in-powershell/).

+Beginning with PowerShell 7.3, you can specify the types for a generic method.

+## Syntax

-A generic method is a method with two parameter lists: a list of generic type parameters and a list of formal parameters.
+A generic method is a method with two parameter lists: a list of generic types and a list of method arguments.

 The following examples show the new PowerShell syntax for accessing a generic method: